mardiros/blacksmith/README.rst

 Aioli
 =====

-Aioli is an http client for consuming API.
+Aioli is REST API client designed for microservices.

+The goal of this http client is to create consumer driven contracts.

 Contributing